wp-plugins/simple-ads-manager/readme.txt

 == Upgrade Notice ==

-= 0.2.7 =
+= 0.3.10 =
-Logical error of SQL query is fixed
+Supporting of Google DFP codes is added
+Contextual Help is added
+Some codes are optimised
 = 0.2.6 =
 Restriction of displaying ads by categories is changed Restriction of displaying ads by authors is added